GoogleCloudDataproc/spark-bigquery-connector/README.md

   .option("writePath", "direct") \
   .save("dataset.table") \
 ```

+**Note:** Direct Write is currently supported only in Spark 2.4, support for Spark 3 is coming up.
+Also, it does not
+support single partition overwrite.

 **Important:** Please read [this article](https://cloud.google.com/bigquery/pricing#data_ingestion_pricing) to understand
 the pricing of BigQuery Storage Write API, which is used under the hood.